Today We're the Greatest

 Today We're the Greatest is the second studio album by Australian alternative-indie rock band Middle Kids, released on 19 March 2021.
 The album peaked at number 5 on the ARIA Charts.
 At the 2021 ARIA Music Awards, the album won Best Rock Album.
 At the J Awards of 2021, the album was nominated for Australian Album of the Year.

-Release

-Today We're the Greatest was released on 19 March 2021 on CD, digital download, and streaming services.

-A pink and orange splattered LP was released exclusively in Australian JB Hi-Fi stores.
+Critical reception

+Today We're the Greatest received positive acclaim from critics.
+Writing for The Sydney Morning Herald, Craig Mathieson called it "an impressive record" that "believes in discovery and leans towards affirmation".
+Ben Salmon of Paste said the album "sounds great, and whatever it lacks in the element of surprise, it makes up for with consistency."
+Compared to their previous album, Lost Friends (2018), Dave Beech of Clash concluded Today We're the Greatest "is calmer and more considered record," and "harbours warmth and richness in abundance, but a sense of fragility and vulnerability also."
+Reviewing for Dork, Edie McQueen praised the sonic details with the incorporation of "the tweeting of birds, the patter of rain, and even the beating heart of members’ Hannah Joy and Tim Fitz’s unborn son, taken from a sonogram."